- 3,127 people have been sent to Nauru or PNG as part of offshore processing arrangements

 Note: The number of people for August 2016 includes 16 people in Port Moresby for medical reasons.

-During Senate Estimates in May, the Department provided more detailed information on the process and outcomes of US resettlement.
-The Department confirmed that as of 30 April 2018, 249 people had left for the US, 165 of them from Nauru and 84 from PNG.
-Since then, there have been reports that another three groups comprising 45 people have since left from Manus and Nauru, meaning that as of 20 June 2018 there have been 294 people resettled in the US.
+During Senate Estimates in October, the Department provided more detailed information on the process and outcomes of US resettlement.
+The Department confirmed that as of 21 October 2018, 415 people had left for the US, 272 of them from Nauru and 146 from PNG.

-The Department also provided a breakdown of the composition of those resettled to the US from Nauru, and the outcomes of assessments by the US so far.
-Of significant interest is the statistical breakdown of outcomes by country of origin, which showed a very high rate of rejections of Iranians (70), although there had been 15 Iranians accepted for resettlement.
+The Department also provided a breakdown of the composition of those resettled to the US from Nauru and PNG, and a breakdown of the 188 people whose applications for resettlement to the US have been rejected.
+Of significant interest is the statistical breakdown of outcomes by country of origin, which showed a very high rate of rejections of Iranians (91), although there had been 16 Iranians accepted for resettlement.

 Where do they come from?